Yomguithereal/psia-python-advanced/decks/intro.md

 # A special kind of course

-This course is mostly a blank slate:
+This course should adapt to its students:

-- First time it is given at PSIA (and SciencesPo)
+- Second year it is given at PSIA (and SciencesPo)
-- 4h is a bit intense
+- 6 * 4h is a bit intense
 - Unknown and heterogeneous level of students
 - Small numbers = mostly practical work + individual coaching